-Mexico City as well as the city’s Xochimilco district have earned UNESCO designations.
+Mexico City, as well as the city’s Xochimilco district, has earned UNESCO designations.
 In both areas, the past and the present are constantly and simultaneously observable.
 In the city center, you can find Aztec temples side-by-side with colonial architecture mixed with modern buildings.

 As the primary temples of the Aztec people in their capital, Tenochtitlan, now Mexico City, Templo Mayor exemplifies this blending.
 Historians believe the temple was built in seven phases.
 The two stepped pyramids were dedicated to Huitzilopochtli, god of war, and Tlaloc, god of rain and agriculture.
 The temple was a focal point for the Aztec Religion and was believed to be the center of the universe.
 This would have been where the Aztecs, worshiped, made human sacrifices and held great festivals and feasts.
 The site remains a working archeological dig.

 Drive approximately 17 miles south of the city center to the Xochimilco District.
 Ancient Aztec canals and chinampas (floating gardens) characterize this UNESCO Site.
 This thousand-years-old agricultural method of island plots of farmland between canals remains in use today.
 Traversing the canals in a brightly colored flat-bottom boat called a trajinera proves the best way to experience Xochimilco.
 Additionally, here you will find a colorful market brimming with fresh harvests from this ancient ecosystem.

 Central University City Campus of the Universidad Nacional Autónoma de México (UNAM)